 Mother has glaucoma and drop hurt the eye

 My mother has glaucoma and the eye drops hurt tremendously as she has very dry eyes.
 She now takes 1 PEA capsule a day and within a month her eye pressure decreased to normal levels (she has seen an optician twice for measurements) and on top of that she only has to take 1 glaucoma drop per day, which really relaxed her eyes and decreased irritation.

-Eye doctors are looking
+Eye doctors are looking for alternative solutions

 Eye doctors have been looking for new treatments for years.
 Together with a professor in ophthalmology we brought together all studies concerning glaucoma and protection of the retina.
 The results are impressive.

 For example, one of the randomized double-blinded studies showed that the natural palmitoylethanolamide can decrease eye pressure and on top of that is good for the blood vessels in the eye and protects the retina against further damage.
 It even has the potential to repair the damage, making it a natural substance with a possible 4 different effects against glaucoma.
 It is easily combined with other medicine.
 Oculists in Italy have been using this substance since 10 years with good results.

 Meanwhile, oculists in the United States are also impressed and advise PEA as the first step in treating glaucoma.
 The organization Fiteyes and affiliated oculists in the US advise PEA for glaucoma.

 Palmitoylethanolamide: good for eyes with increased eye pressure (glaucoma), a natural treatment

 The goal of a recent (2013) study, which we will discuss here, was to determine the value of PEA in the treatment of increased eye pressure and the value in protection of the vascular walls and blood vessels in the eye.